 First, you should contact the provider that billed you so they can explain exactly which services are included on the bill.
 You may have forgotten to inform them of your Medicaid ID number, the service may not be covered by ND Medicaid, or you may be responsible for part of the bill because of your client share.
-If the charges are for services not covered by ND Medicaid, you will be responsible for the bill.
+If the charges are for services you received without a referral from your Primary Care Provider (PCP) or services not covered by ND Medicaid, you will be responsible for the bill.
 If you still have questions about your bill, contact Provider Relations at 1-877-328-7098.